1. Policy Statement

 - show reasonable care for company property, resources and funds and not use them or permit their use for unauthorised purposes.

-- avoid the use of Shannon Group’s resources or time for personal gain, for the benefit of persons/organisations unconnected with the company or its activities, or for the benefit of competitors, and commit not to acquire information or business secrets by improper means.
+- avoid the use of Shannon Heritage's resources or time for personal gain, for the benefit of persons/organisations unconnected with the company or its activities, or for the benefit of competitors, and commit not to acquire information or business secrets by improper means.

 - comply with controls introduced to prevent fraud, including adequate controls to ensure compliance with the company’s Travel & Expenses Policy and other relevant Shannon Group guidelines in relation to the claiming of expenses for business travel, and ensuring that personal expenses are not unnecessarily incurred.